Taimur-Shabbir/taimur-shabbir.github.io/_posts/2022-04-02-SQL-Ecommerce.md

 in lower overall profits.

 In conclusion, if the company has knowingly placed one of these products as a loss leader then ceasing its promotion is not advisable.
-Conversely, if this is not the case, then the company may run an A/B test online with an ad campaign to verify whether further promoting Colorbuds or Action Figures leads to an increase in overall profit
+Conversely, if this is not the case, then the company may run an A/B test online to verify whether further promoting Colorbuds or Action Figures leads to an increase in overall profit

 ## Q2) What product category is the most profitable overall?